concord-consortium/lab/readme.md

 ### Generated Lab Modules: `lab/`

-The `lab/` directory contains the lab modules generated from JavaScript source code in the `src/lab/` directory.
+The `lab/` directory contains the Lab modules generated from JavaScript source code in the `src/lab/` directory.
 The `lab/` directory is not checked into the repository

-Here are the standard lab modules:
+Here are the standard Lab modules:

 - `lab.arrays.js`
 - `lab.benchmark.js`